i3t-tool/i3t/Docs/manual.md

 ### Manipulators

-Manipulators are tools used to adjust individual transformations (translate, rotate, scale).
+Manipulators are tools for adjusting transformations like translate, rotate, and scale.
 These manipulators can only modify existing transformations—they cannot create new transformations or connect them to models.
   ![Manipulators](../Docs/assets/manipulators.png?raw=true)

 #### Visual Indicators in Scene View

-- **Orange Outline**: Indicates the currently selected model in the **Scene View**.
+- **Orange Outline**: Highlights the currently selected model in the **Scene View**.
 - **Blue Outline**: Appears when a transformation selected in the **Workspace** affects a model in the **Scene View**.
 This blue outline serves as an indicator and not as a selection.

 #### Types of Manipulators